Jack-Coutts/frequentists_statistics_course__CRICK/README.md

 *Figure 4.
 Process of classical hypothesis testing - the numbers/graphs are fictional and NOT accurate.*

 #### Hypothesis Testing in Practice

+In practice, the process is generally a bit different to what is outlined in the section above.